Creative Resources for ESL/EFL Teachers

 • Should we require schools to teach sex education to reduce teen pregnancy rates?

-• Should we require schools to provide comprehensive sex education that includes information about both homosexual and heterosexual relationships?
+• Should we require schools to provide sex education that includes information about both homosexual and heterosexual relationships?

 • Should colleges use affirmative action and other race-conscious policies to address diversity on campus?